PierreKimbanziR/cogip/README.md

 [Guillaume Dery](https://github.com/GuillaumeDery98),
 [Philippe Gilles](https://github.com/philesgilles)

-It is a full Administration Tool written in PHP.
+It is a full Administration Tool written in PHP and uses **routed VMC**.
 It can manage contacts, clients, providers, invoices and users.

 ## Informations